 Philadelphia Nursing Home Abuse Lawyer

-Our Philadelphia nursing home abuse lawyer at Wapner Newman has no tolerance for the abuse of our senior citizens.
+At Wapner Newman, our nursing home abuse lawyers have no tolerance for the abuse of our senior citizens.
 When your family suffers from this gross injustice, our attorneys are prepared to help you protect your loved one and secure the full compensation they are due.

 There are few things as reprehensible as the mistreatment of our elderly.
 When you trust your loved one to a nursing home facility, you are placing your full faith in the ability of its employees and management to ensure your family member’s safety and happiness.
 Tragically, nursing home abuse is an all-too-common occurrence, often resulting in emotional and physical injuries that can impact every aspect of your family’s life.